future4code/silveira-Christian-Botto/modulo6/Food-Delivery-Site/README.md

 ##  🔨Functionalities

+#Navigation
+   * You can navigate using the footer menu.
+The icon glows red depending on which page you are;
+   * YThere is also a header that lets you go back to the previous page in some of the pages.

 #Sign up Page
    * You can go to the Log in Page from here if you are already registered;
    * A custom hook form is used here;